gjassoah/fd-seminar-www/content/about/index.md

 Some users reported an **error (1007)** when trying to join the audio session (and thus they could not hear anything).
 We have implemented a technical fix to address this issue; please do not hesitate in contacting us if you experience this problem.
 {{< /note >}}

-The user experience when joining BigBlueButton can be confusing.
-After entering the FD Seminar room, you will be presented with the following choice:
+The user experience when joining a BigBlueButton session can be confusing.
+After entering the FD Seminar room you will be presented with the following choice:

 ![Joining the audio session](/img/joining_the_audio_session.png)